Advertisement

 May 2006

-Product Reviews / Diet Nibbles / Diet Breadstuffs
+Product Reviews / Diet Nibbles / Diet Bread Products

 The Bible advises us that man cannot live on bread alone (Deuteronomy 8:3).
 Most people take that advice much more literally.
 Spirituality not withstanding, those delicious carbs are often the toughest thing to give up when dieting.

-One ounce of bread is generally 70 to 80 calories, regardless of whether it comes in the shape of a bagel, a pita pocket, a slice of white, a wrap or submarine roll.
-The key to managing your bread calories doesn’t have to be restricting yourself to less bread, as in fewer pieces.
-You can look for lighter-weight bread.
+One ounce of bread is generally 70 to 80 calories, regardless of whether it comes in the shape of a bagel, a pita pocket, a slice of white, a wrap or submarine roll—but wraps, rolls, tortillas and bagels are more than one ounce (a bagel can weigh as much as six ounces!).
+The key to managing your bread calories and carbs doesn’t have to be restricting yourself to less bread, as in fewer pieces.
+You should look for lighter-weight bread.
 There are also bread alternatives, like crispbreads, flatbreads and rice cakes that can go the distance with tuna salad or a piece of cheese.

 We’ve included some of our favorite “diet bread tricks” below.
-If you would like to share your own, we’d love to hear them.
-Just click here.
+If you would like to share your own, just use the "Contact Us" box on this page.
+This is Page 1 of a two-page article.
+Click on the black links below to visit Page 2.

 Diet Bread Tricks